 In social sciences the most common risks are those tied to privacy violations, i.e. the risk of being identified as someone who participated in a research project.
-This is why the pseudonymisation process is a crucial aspect of ethics in research with humans.
-Note that even if you pseudonymise transcripts, there is always a residual risk for re-identification.
+This is why the anonymisation/pseudonymisation process is a crucial aspect of ethics in research with humans (see question 6.2).
+Note that even if you pseudonymise transcripts, there is always a residual risk for reidentification.
+Should this be the case, you need to inform the participants in the information sheets.